Spending the Day in Downtown Lansing is Educational and Fun

 Where to Start on an Outing in Downtown Lansing – with Kids

 I’m a huge advocate for walking a city.
 A way to get a good feel a place is to walk its streets.
 Our friendly, homey reputation is pretty accurate so be prepared to get a few smiles and waves.
-Here are some places and ideas of where to start out the day in Downtown Lansing, or check out our Calendar to see what’s happening Downtown today!
+Here are some places and ideas of things to do in Downtown Lansing, or check out our Calendar to see what’s happening Downtown today!

 Lansing River Trail I was pleasantly shocked to realized that our river trail connects Greater Lansing.
 North to South, East to West, and all in-between.
 If you start downtown you can head in all four directions.
 A nice easy access place to start is the Brenke Fish Ladder and parking lot of Old Town.
 You’ll pass a big park kids love, bridges, River Town Adventures, and end up at Impression 5.
 This route is about a 2 mile walk in distance.